Multi-asset return risk measures: Empirical study

 The ARaR is the RRM based on the Expected Shortfall as underlying monetary risk measure, see~\cite[Example 7]{Laeven1}.
 In particular, acceptability is captured by the single parameter $\lambda\in(0,1)$.

+Note, that the resulting relative acceptance sets satisfy Assumption~\ref{assump:relativeAcceptanceSet}.
+Together with the fact that the classical Black-Scholes model does not admit a free lunch with vanishing risk (Assumption~\ref{assump:nflvr}), we obtain by Theorem~\ref{thm:noArbitrage_MARRM} that the MARRMs do not lead to relative acceptability arbitrage opportunities.

 In Figure~\ref{fig:var_arar_rrm}, we compare the MARRM to the RRM at varying levels of the acceptability parameter $\lambda$.
 In the left-hand figure, MARRM and RRM values are depicted as functions of $\lambda$.
-In the right-hand picture, for VaR- and ARaR-based acceptability criteria, MARRM and RRM are compared in {\em relative} terms by looking at the fraction
+In the right-hand figure, for VaR- and ARaR-based acceptability criteria, MARRM and RRM are compared in {\em relative} terms by looking at the fraction

 representing the relative deviation of RRM from MARRM.
-For large levels, we see that it is below $2\%$.
-Further, the relative deviation in the VaR-case is larger than in the ARaR-case.
-In view of the relative deviation being above $2\%$ for most levels, the introduction of multiple eligible assets does lead to a significant reduction of the minimal hedging costs.
+We see that even for large levels, the deviation is above $6\%$.
+Hence, the introduction of multiple eligible assets indeed leads to a significant reduction of the minimal hedging costs.
+Furthermore, the relative deviation in the VaR-case is larger than in the ARaR-case.
+The gap is smaller for larger levels, which indicates that for such levels the optimal hedging strategies for the MARRMs in the VaR- and ARaR-case are similar.

-To test the sensitivity to the chosen parameters, we fix $\lambda = 0.95$ and vary in Figure~\ref{fig:var_arar_rrm_changes_parameters} the volatility of the second stock $\Sigma_{22}$ (left-hand side) and the correlation $\Sigma_{12} = \Sigma_{21}$ between the two stocks (right-hand side).
-The RRM is not affected by these changes, because for the RRM we do not use the stocks as hedging instruments.
+In Figure~\ref{fig:var_arar_rrm_changes_parameters}, we test the sensitivity to the chosen parameters.
+To this effect, we fix $\lambda = 0.95$ and vary the volatility of the second stock $\sigma_{22}$ (left-hand side) and the correlation $\sigma_{12} = \sigma_{21}$ of the two stocks (right-hand side).
+The RRM remains unaffected by these changes, as it does not rely on stocks as hedging instruments.
 Further, we see that the MARRM goes to zero at values for which the matrix $\Sigma$ becomes singular.
 In this case, one can find a portfolio process for which the term $\left\lVert\pi^{\intercal}\Sigma\right\rVert^2 T$ in~(\ref{eq:distributionLognormalFraction}) is zero.
-By scaling this portfolio process, one can decrease the initial capital such that it is arbitrarily close to zero.
+By scaling this portfolio process, one can thus decrease the initial capital such that it is arbitrarily close to zero.

-For large values of $\Sigma_{22}$ and values of $\Sigma_{12}$ close to zero, the MARRM and the RRM values are close to each other.
-So, in these cases, optimal hedging means that one should not invest in stocks.
+For large values of $\sigma_{22}$ and $\sigma_{12}$ approaching zero, the MARRM and RRM values converge.
+In such cases, optimal hedging suggests avoiding investment in stocks.